Memory Strong

 I always think it is so important to keep the memories strong of the ones that have left us too soon.

-We never know who is going to be with us tomorrow and who will become a memory.
+We never know who is going to be with us tomorrow or who will become a memory in our hearts.

 When my mother-in-law passed, my boys were very young.
 My youngest was just 3 years old.
 I wondered how they would ever keep her in their hearts.

-Over the years, the stories shared about their grandma have become so known that sometimes, they questioned if they are stories that they remembered about her or if they are stories that my husband and I had shared.
+Over the years, the stories shared about their grandma have become so known that sometimes, they would question if they are stories that they remembered about her or if they were stories that my husband and I had shared with them.

-Our precious memories are all we are left with.
+Our precious memories are what we are left with.

 Share so much that even if we did not know them, we will feel like we did.